dfielding14/dfielding14.github.io/_pages/about.md

 <figure>
   <img src="/images/Clustered_SNe_mixed_strip_4panel_Sig30_Mcl45_1pc_3_3_23Myr_zoom_panel.png">
-  <figcaption>Slices of density and temperature at 4 times through the CGM of halos with different masses.
-This is from Fielding et al. (2017).</figcaption>
+  <figcaption>Slices of temperature, density, velocity, and cooling rate at 2 times through the ISM of a galaxy with a massive cluster of SNe in the process of going off and launching a wind.
+This is from Fielding et al. (2018).</figcaption>
 </figure>